cs360f14/Python-CI-Testing/README.md

 * docTestExample.py - this file demonstrates DocTest testing
 * unittestExample.py - this file demonstrates simple unittests
+  * You can demonstrate a failing testcase by uncommenting test_thistestwillfail
 * cards.py - this file contains a class to be unittested
 * unittestCards.py - this file contains unittests for cards.py